The back story-

 Growing, Eating, Living

-I have realised that I am at my happiest sitting on the doorstep, first thing in the morning with a cup of tea in my hand, staring out into the garden, noticing what needs doing, what is looking good, what isn’t working.
+I am at my happiest sitting on the doorstep, first thing in the morning with a cup of tea in my hand, staring out into the garden, noticing what needs doing, what is looking good, what isn’t working.
 And from the sitting and supping the pottering naturally follows, dead-heading here, sniping and tidying there, pulling a weed or two; and suddenly it is no longer first thing it’s mid-morning and I have a heap of stuff to do and I’m still in my pyjamas.

 I garden, therefore I am.